sveltejs/rfcs/text/ts-typing-props-slots-events.md

 - This will only work for TS users
 - Uncanny-valley-stuff for generics
 - Reserved interface names could collide with existing ones, but I think that's rare.
 It's also only a breaking change for the language-tools because it does not affect the core of Svelte
-- Many ways to achieve the same goal (interface/generics combinations)
+- If we implement `SvelteComponentDef`, then there are multiple ways to achieve the same goal (interface/generics combinations)

 ## Alternatives

 - Don't do anything and say "well, there are some limits".
 VueJS for example also cannot deal with generics as far as I know.
-- Only provide parts of this solution: `strictEvents` and `generics`, but from the interfaces only `ComponentDef`, and tell people "if you want to type it, type it all".
+- Only provide parts of this solution: `strictEvents` and generics, and from the interfaces only `ComponentDef`, and tell people "if you want to type it, type it all".
+- Shorter interface name alternatives: `Props` / `Events` / `Slots` / `Generic`.
+More likely that they clash with existing definitions?

 ## Unresolved questions